Jackson County Missouri Assistance Programs.

 Catholic Charities of Kansas City: This organizations helps people of all faiths and religions.
 Low income, the unemployed, and others who need aid can find several different resources at their disposal.
 Some of the services include:

 Della Lamb Community Services: Several services and resources are offered to low income residents from Della Lamb.
-Some of the assistance programs they administer include: Emergency Assistance Social Services including, free food, utilities, rent, heating bills, clothing; Education; English as a Second Language; Seasonal Services including, Camping, Back-to-School, Thanksgiving meals, Christmas gifts; Early Education Child Care for ages 6 wks-12yrs; and GED Programs.
+Some of the assistance programs they administer include: Emergency Assistance Social Services including, free food, utilities, rent, heating bills, clothing; Education; English as a Second Language.
+The non-profit also has free seasonal Services including, Camping, Back-to-School, Thanksgiving meals, Christmas gifts; Early Education Child Care for ages 6 wks-12yrs; and high school GED Programs.
 Call (816) 842-8040.

-Economic Opportunity Foundation: This agency runs several programs, with a focus on housing and rent help.
+Economic Opportunity Foundation: This agency runs several programs, with a focus on housing, debt and rent help.
 (913) 371-7800.

 Guadalupe Center, Inc. (GCI): Some of the programs offered include emergency assistance for rent and housing expenses, homeless program, job placement programs, teen pregnancy services, and career advancement.